-Maybe you are wondering why would I want to build such a small solar panel?
+Maybe you are wondering why I would want to build a 12 volt RV heater?

-Well, if you`re interested in building a portable RV heater or want to start with a bigger homemade solar project but you have doubts regarding DIY solar panels efficiency, it might be a good idea to start small.
+Especially if you're interested in building a portable 12volt RV heater or want to start with a large homemade solar project, but you have doubts regarding DIY solar panels efficiency.

-You can easily build a miniature prototype first and with this down-scaled version of the solar heating unit, you will be able to test the "proof of concept" and see how the system will perform in real conditions.
+You can quickly build a miniature prototype.
+With this down-scaled version of the solar heating unit, you will be able to test the "proof of concept" and see how the system will perform in real conditions.

-Besides demonstration purposes, a mini solar panel can be used to preheat the cabin of your RV, car or boat.
-You only need to bring the panel inside the vehicle, put it onto a windshield.
-Have in mind to park the RV in correct spot and direction, with the windshield facing the side where the sun will come out in the morning.
-And there you have it, a very simple but extremely efficient car, RV, truck, boat cabin solar heating device!
+Besides demonstration purposes, a mini solar panel can be used to preheat the cabin of your RV, car, or boat.
+You only need to bring the solar panel inside the vehicle, put it onto a windshield.
+Have in mind to park the RV in the correct spot and direction, with the windshield facing the side where the sun will come out in the morning.
+And there you have it, a simple but extremely efficient solar heating device for car, RV, truck or boat cabin!

 Solar RV Heating DIY Project: Parts specification